 Sharon Louden's work as an advocate for artists is extensive and growing.
 Her efforts to create opportunities and collaborate extend not only to fellow artists, but also to curators, critics, museum professionals, educators, and others.
 Although Sharon focuses her energy as a catalyst, collaborator and connector in the following areas below, her advocacy is ongoing and spread across many different channels at the same time.
 The underlying principal prevalent throughout stems from the simple idea that generosity yields generosity.

 The Living and Sustaining a Creative Life conversation tours which began in 2013 have so far led to over 125 events across the country and abroad that has involved more than 8,500 in attendance.
 The current conversation tour which uses The Artist as Culture Producer as a platform for conversation, connection and creating opportunities is currently on a 100-stop tour.
 Through panel discussions, symposia, workshops, casual conversations, and town-hall forums, Sharon cross-pollinates contributors from her books with local artists, critics, curators, thought leaders, non-profit organizations, and other members of the general public to learn about, lend their voices to, and be inspired by the vast range of influence that artists exert on society today.
-Frequent collaborators include Hrag Vartanian, Zoe Charlton, Tim Doud, Wendy Red Star, Austin Thomas and Sharon Butler.
+Frequent collaborators include Hrag Vartanian, Wendy Red Star, Austin Thomas and Sharon Butler.

 The measurable outcome from these events continues to be substantial and wide-ranging, including employment and exhibition opportunities, community building, individual validation, and implementation of new ideas.
 Data culled from attendees has clearly revealed what is needed and wanted by artists in every community.
 The data is also being collected to form a case study that will be shared publicly in different forms, including an exhibition in a collaboration with artist and Living and Sustaining a Creative Life contributor Jennifer Dalton.
 We are currently working with the Emily Hall Tremaine Foundation and other partners to organize and distribute this data widely.

 The Ford Foundation has endorsed the The Artist as Culture Producer Conversation Tour with fiscal support for events that cross-pollinate book contributors with local artists in communities who wouldn't otherwise have the opportunity to participate.